harness/developer-hub/docs/chaos-engineering/chaos-faults/cloud-foundry/cf-app-jvm-method-exception.md

 <VSphereSecrets />

 ### Class
 The `class` input specifies the Java class whose method will be targeted.
-It shall be provided as: `package-name.class-name`.
+Provide it as: `package-name.class-name`.

 The following YAML snippet illustrates the use of this input: